SkymouseStudios/skymse-jekyll/_posts/2020-04-07-create-an-automated-campaign-in-mailchimp.md

 * Patrick at Skymouse "TheTeam@SkymouseStudios.com"
 * Dave The Clockmaster "News@ClockInTheRari.com"

-### Write a Killer Subject Line.
+### Write a Killer Subject Line

 Your email's subject line can make or break that email's open rate.
 The best way to measure the quality of a subject line is by analyzing open rates.
 You want to shoot for somewhere around 30% open rate for most industries--especially if the list of emails is reliable.

 A good subject line should be enticing and mildly provocative.
 One of our big secrets is being specific in your subject line.
 People hate vagueness.
 They want the nitty-gritty.

 > Warning: The right content matters.

 Don't send emails about expensive grandfather clocks to a college student who just bought a $30 kitchen clock for his mother.
 Know your audience.
 Keep them organized using tags and groups.

 This should be common sense, but it's worth saying: don't mislead your customers. **Your subject line should be an accurate explanation of the content of your email.** If you break the trust of your subscriber, they might unsubscribe or never open your emails again.